tidyverse/tidyr/cran-comments.md

 * I have also run R CMD check on the 27 downstream dependencies of tidyr (Summary at https://github.com/hadley/tidyr/blob/master/revdep/summary.md).

-* There are three new failures:
+* There are three failures:

+  * mosaic: fails for other reasons
-  * emil, quickpsy: imports too many packages completely so now has warning
+  * quickpsy: imports too many packages completely so now has warning
   * radiant: an example fails

-* I notified all authors on Aug 24, giving them two weeks to make changes.

-* I re-notified the 3 authors today.
+* All authors are aware of the problems.